top of page

 Many searches for “college essay format” lead to templates.
 That’s part of the confusion.

 Templates are about structure.
 They prescribe how ideas should be arranged and how a story should unfold.
-Essay structure, narrative shape, and storytelling strategy deserve their own discussion because they involve judgment, not rules.
+Essay structure, narrative shape, and storytelling strategy deserve their own discussion because they involve judgment rather than rules.

 This article is about mechanics only.